Nikon D750 vs Olympus E-PM1

 Studio photographers will appreciate that the Nikon D750 (unlike the E-PM1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the E-PM1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PM1 was succeeded by the Olympus E-PM2.
+Both the D750 and the E-PM1 have been discontinued, but can regularly be found used on eBay.
+The E-PM1 was replaced by the Olympus E-PM2, while the D750 was followed by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Nikon D750 and the Olympus E-PM1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.